rjdewberry/PhoneBook/README.md

 =========

 	LDAP phonebook using metro-like theming.
-	Compatible with IE,Chrome,Firefox and mobile browsers.
+	Tested with IE,Chrome,Firefox and mobile browsers.
 	The Code is pretty disgusting, but whatever.